r3-os/r3/src/constance/src/lib.md

 A system can be in some of the system states described in this section at any point.

 **CPU Lock** disables all managed interrupts and dispatching.
 On a uniprocessor system (which this kernel targets), this is a convenient way to create a critical section to protect a shared resource from concurrent accesses.
-Most system services are unavailable when CPU Lock is active, and will return [`BadCtx`].
+Most system services are unavailable when CPU Lock is active, and will return [`BadContext`].

-[`BadCtx`]: crate::kernel::ResultCode::BadCtx
+[`BadContext`]: crate::kernel::ResultCode::BadContext

 Like a lock guard of a mutex, CPU Lock can be thought of as something to be “owned” by a current thread.
 This conception allows it to be seamlessly integrated with Rust's vocabulary and mental model around the ownership model.

 **Priority Boost** temporarily raises the effective priority of the current task to higher than any values possible in normal circumstances.
 Priority Boost can only be activated or deactivated in a task context.
-Potentially blocking system services are disallowed when Priority Boost is active, and will return [`BadCtx`].
+Potentially blocking system services are disallowed when Priority Boost is active, and will return [`BadContext`].

-[`BadCtx`]: crate::kernel::ResultCode::BadCtx
+[`BadContext`]: crate::kernel::ResultCode::BadContext

 <div class="admonition-follows"></div>